 #6: Faulty Pressure Switch

-The pressure switch is a safety mechanism that keeps the riding mower engine from starting if there is no oil in it or no pressure is detected in the system.
-Using a faulty pressure switch can prevent mower forward and reverse functions too.
+The pressure switch serves as a crucial safety mechanism in riding mowers, preventing the engine from starting if there’s insufficient oil or no pressure detected in the system.
+Using a faulty pressure switch can also hinder the mower’s forward and reverse functions.

 #8: Defective Tensioner Pulley